Opportunity Preview

 Amyotrophic lateral sclerosis (ALS) is a progressive neurodegenerative disease with a global incidence of about 1 per 50,000 people.
 There are only two FDA approved drugs for the treatment of ALS with only marginal therapeutic benefits in a subset of patients.
 These, along with other therapies in development, target primarily the central nervous system, allowing the peripheral nervous system to continue to degenerate.

-While many researchers are working on developing stem cell therapy for ALS, a researcher at the Indiana University Schools of Dentistry and Medicine developed a formulation of adipose-derived stem cell conditioned media (ASC-CM) that prevented early disease pathology in an ALS transgenic mouse model.
+An IU researcher at the Indiana University Schools of Dentistry and Medicine developed a formulation of adipose-derived stem cell conditioned media (ASC-CM) that prevents early disease pathology in an ALS transgenic mouse model.
 The ASC-CM was developed to contain a unique and consistent profile of a combination of paracrine factors that could influence both the central and peripheral nervous systems.
 The consistency and reliability of the conditioned media product provides a distinct advantage over cellular therapies.
-IU researchers are expecting to initiate a Phase I clinical trial in the near future with an improved formulation of their published pre-clinical work.
-The Phase I study design has already been reviewed favorably by the FDA in a pre-IND meeting.
-This work in developing the profile of factors for the conditioned media can be expanded to other neurodegenerative diseases, greatly increasing the market value of this highly promising technology.

 • Adipose-derived stem cell conditioned medium for the treatment of amyotrophic lateral sclerosis: pre-clinical evidence and potential for clinical application